101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

 We’re now spending a lot of time inside, and this can lead to not-so-fresh air.
 The Wynd Plus Portable Air Purifier is only 9” tall, and weighs less than a pound, so it’s perfect for cleaning personal space.
 The device was created by rocket scientists at MIT, and uses a medical grade filter to remove dust, smoke, pollen, dander, smog, mold, and bacteria from the air.
-It can also be used in a car or dorm room.
+I received a sample to review, and honestly, I sometimes use it in my car or when sitting at my desk, but it is also perfect for a dorm room.
 The air purifier includes a detachable air quality tracker which links to a smart phone and provides alerts when the air gets bad.

 -